Ring Tailed Lemur

 Did you know: Zaboomafoo is often mistaken for a Ring Tailed Lemur but in fact is a Sifaka Lemur.

-Here at the CMC Zoo: We currently have a troop of 4 lemurs.
+Here at the CMC Zoo: We currently have a troop of 5 Lemurs.
 "Lily" is the dominant female and the leader of the troop.
 She had 7 offspring, two of which are still at the zoo.
 "Bean" was the first born on March 22, 2008.
 "Tres" was the third offspring, born on May 5, 2010.
 Our fourth lemur is an unrelated male named "Darwin."
 He was born at the Lemur Conservation Center on April 4, 2015.
+Felena joined us in 2018 and was born in May of 2014.
 Ring-tailed lemurs are an endangered species, and the breeding programs in zoos are important for their survival.
 The lemurs love to bask in the sun in their "sun-worshiping" pose.
 They also enjoy training sessions where keepers get their weights and the lemurs practice going into a crate.